-When you want to delete backups and backup versions you no longer need, please do it by using the tools provided by Acronis True Image 2020.
-Refer to Deleting backups and backup versions (p.
-82) for details.
+When you want to delete backups and backup versions you no longer need, do it by using the tools provided by Acronis Cyber Protect Home Office.
+Refer to Deleting backups and backup versions for details.

-Acronis True Image 2020 stores information on the backups in a metadata information database.
+Acronis Cyber Protect Home Office stores information on the backups in a metadata information database.
 Therefore, deleting unneeded backup files in File Explorer will not delete information about these backups from the database.
 This will result in errors when the program tries to perform operations on the backups that no longer exist.

-3.2 The difference between file backups and disk/partition images
+The difference between file backups and disk/partition images